 |The Patient Protection and Affordable Care Act (ACA)

-- Explicitly prohibits state insurance marketplaces and plans offering the essential health benefits from discriminating based on sexual orientation or gender identity.
+- Federal regulations governing health insurance marketplaces and regulations governing plans that offer “essential health benefits” prohibit discrimination based on sexual orientation and gender identity.

 - Promotes data collection and analysis on sexual orientation and gender identity through federally-sponsored surveys and programs.

-- Individuals will no longer be denied coverage due to a pre-existing condition, such as HIV/AIDS, mental illness, or a transgender medical history.
+- Individuals will no longer be denied coverage due to a pre-existing condition, such as HIV, mental illness, or a transgender medical history.

 - New private plans are required to cover USPSTF recommended preventive services without cost sharing.
 Includes screenings for HIV, STIs, depression, and substance misuse.